 - Interestingly, both hot air balloons and dirigibles were invented considerably prior to the first fixed-wing aircraft - in the case of hot air balloons, more than a century prior.
 The first manned "flight" in one was by the Montgolfier brothers in 1783, over a century before the Wright brothers; however, because the craft were lighter than air, it was not really the same thing, as rather than relying on lift they used buoyancy - rather than flying like a bird, they floated like a boat.

 - Gliding as a form of locomotion turns up in a wide range of vertebrates, from mammals (flying squirrels, sugar gliders, colugos) to reptiles (draco lizards, flying geckos, Chrysopelea tree snakes) to amphibians (flying frogs) to fishes (flying fish, halfbeaks).
 Still more powered-flight species will glide as a means of conserving energy, and several climbing species (cats, sifaka) possess a limited ability to "parachute" to slow their descent in the event of an accidental fall.
 Then, there's the flying squid, which propels itself out of the water as an emergency escape-maneuver by squirting a jet of water from its siphon.

 - Ground-effect craft have long been the underdogs of the plane world.
 Because wings have much more lifting power when close to the ground, a small subset of not-quite-planes and not-quite-boats has arisen: crossbreeds with flying-boat hulls and stubby wings that need much less horsepower and wingspan to fly right above bodies of water.
-The compromises make them much cheaper than planes, much faster than boats, and safe enough that you don't need a pilot license to use (get it wrong and you plow in the water rather than, say, a hospital).
+The compromises make them much cheaper than planes, much faster than boats, and safe enough that you don't need a pilot license to use (get it wrong and you plow into the water rather than, say, a hospital).
 Sadly they haven't gained much relevance yet, because the ground effect happens at too low a height to make them safe over the ground, and when on water any bad weather becomes a serious problem.
 Despite this, a number of officials in the former Soviet Union were in love with the idea of such a craft.
 A number of them were designed and built, including the so-called "Caspian Sea Monster" and the Lun-class ekranoplan (Russian name for a ground-effect vehicle).
 The latter was one of the few known armed GEFs and has served in the Soviet Navy until its retirement.